suncoast-devs/handbook/lessons/cs-variables/lecture.md

 // variable  property
 //    |         |
 //    v         v
-    sentence.length
+    sentence.Length
 ```

 ^ Computer first goes to the contents of the variable (sentence) in memory and
-then looks at the property `length` and it figures out what that property value
+then looks at the property `Length` and it figures out what that property value
 is. ^ In this case the `int` 44.

 ---